Chamoniix/week-review/week9.md

   *	Clients
   *	Services

-Ticket = proof of identity
+Ticket = proof of identity,
-One service = one ticket
+One service = one ticket,
 Created localy
 Use ticket instead of password (Trusted connection)

+**Only the computer knowing you password can use your ticket** witch means you and the KDC who is the DC.

 #### Step 1 – You – Authentication Server